How to Lead Effectively Through Disruption

-Business models that carried companies to the top of their industries are burning, set aflame by technology, demographic changes, globalization, and other disruptive forces.
-Consider, for example, how technology has transformed the music business from CDs to downloads to on-demand streaming in just 2 decades.
+Business models that carried companies to the top of their industries are burning, set aflame by unexpected economic shifts, changing technology, demographic changes, globalization, and other disruptive forces.
+Consider, for example, how technology has transformed the music business from CDs to audio downloads to on-demand streaming in just 2 decades.
+Nokia lost market share of global cell phone sales when Apple hit the market with game-changing design.
+Everyone’s aware of stories like these.